hwheeler01/comp150/classnotes.md

 </ol>
 <h2><a name="Pip"></a>Pip
 Assembler (vid)</h2>
-<p>As the beginning of the Hands-on Tutorial indicated, computer
-hardward does not execute Python directly.
+As the beginning of the Hands-on Tutorial indicated, computer hardward does not execute Python directly.
 Python and other high level langages must be converted to the very simple set of instructions that are directly built into the computer hardware, the
 <i>machine language</i>.
 This is the first place
 we look
-underneath high level languages.</p>
+underneath high level languages.
-<p>As we will see more in the gates unit, the state inside a
-computer
-is usually electrical, and the most dependable system uses voltages, either high or 0 (grounded) .
+As we will see more in the gates unit, the state inside a computer is usually electrical, and the most dependable system uses voltages, either high or 0 (grounded) .
 This means <i>two</i>